yrashk/es4j/README.md

 # Roadmap

-As this project is striving to be a decentralized, community-driven project governed by the [C4 process](http://rfc.unprotocols.org/spec:1/C4), there is no central roadmap per se.
+As this project is striving to be a decentralized, contributors-driven project governed by the [C4 process](http://rfc.unprotocols.org/spec:1/C4), there is no central roadmap per se.
 However, individual contributors are free to publish their own roadmaps to help indicating their intentions.
 Current roadmaps available:

 * [Yurii Rashkovskii](https://github.com/yrashk/es4j/milestones/Roadmap)